Qovery/documentation/website/docs/using-qovery/configuration/cronjob.md

 </li>
 <li>

-In the application overview, click on the `Play` button and `Run`.
+In the service overview, click on the `Play` button and `Force Run`.

 </li>
 <li>

-Once you click, the job will be executed and you will be able to follow its execution within the application logs
+Once you click, the job will be deployed and executed.
+You will be able to follow its execution within the application logs

 </li>
 </ol>